Cocoom/Cocoom.github.io/docs/getting-started/slack.md

 - **For SSO authentication: Client ID and Secret Client :**

 ![](https://paper-attachments.dropbox.com/s_A2EF8EA2FCB1ECA6613A9567F701E0EA766D61ACD38439000BFEADB91FC94C29_1588525038450_image.png)

+_Note: You can either send these information directly in the body of the email (please append your Cocoom domain name as well, called YOURDOMAIN in this help page), or send them by filling in the following PDF document: [OIDC Cocoom Form](/doc/en/OpenID_Connect_Form-en.pdf)_

 - **For the notification BOT: Bot User OAuth Access Token**

 ![](https://paper-attachments.dropbox.com/s_A2EF8EA2FCB1ECA6613A9567F701E0EA766D61ACD38439000BFEADB91FC94C29_1588525457807_image.png)

-✌️ The support team will get back to you within 2 minutes to 48h maximum to validate your App!
+✌️ The support team will get back to you within several minutes to 48h maximum to validate your App!